alanhernandezvillanueva/budget-tracker/README.md

   ## Project Description
-  This is a budget tracker that I converted into a PWA for coding bootcamp with the University of Utah.
-It is deployed to heroku and connected to a MongoDB database.
-It has offline functionality and utilizes a service worker.
+  Budget tracker converted into a PWA.
+It is hosted in Heroku and has offline functionality, that allows user to keep track of their finances even if they are not connected to the internet.

   <img src="./public/assets/img/icons/0C171A9C-4E87-4732-B194-C87C77599A8F.jpeg">